cadewey/powerplanswitcher/README.md

 You can follow me on my <a href="https://goo.gl/U0x1Fy">development blog</a> for the latest news on this and other projects of mine.

-## Screencaptures

 ![](http://therefactory.bplaced.net/data/powerplanswitcher2.gif)

 ## Download

-You can download the latest version [here](PowerPlanSwitcher/Publish/Power-Plan-Switcher-1.0.1.zip?raw=true)
+The latest version is always available [here](PowerPlanSwitcher/Publish/Power-Plan-Switcher-1.0.1.zip?raw=true).

 Older binaries are listed in the following for historical reasons.